Lagos State House of Assembly

-The Lagos State House of Assembly is the state legislature of Lagos State.
+The Lagos State House of Assembly is the state legislature of Lagos State, Nigeria.
 It is situated along Governor's Avenue in the state capital, Ikeja.
 The House of Assembly is currently under the All Progressives Congress political party which is the current ruling party in Lagos State.
 There have been nine different house of assemblies, the first one was inaugurated 2 October 1979 and the present one was inaugurated 7 June 2019.
 There are forty members of the House of Assembly, two represent one of the twenty various local government areas in Lagos.

 Leadership

 The present Speaker of the House of Assembly is The Right Honourable Mudashiru Obasa (Member representing Agege) 1 Constituency.

 Mojisola Meranda became the first female Speaker of the Lagos State House of Assembly.
 She was deputy to Obasa before he was impeached on 13 January 2025.
 Obasa was however reinstated following Meranda’s resignation on 3rd March, 2025.